 Self-Care Practices

-Your therapist will likely encourage daily practices to support your healing:
+Your therapist will likely encourage daily practices to support your progress:

-Remember that healing happens both in and between sessions—the practices you incorporate into daily life are just as important as what happens in therapy.
+Remember that change happens both in and between sessions: the practices you incorporate into daily life are just as important as what happens in therapy.

 Is Somatic Therapy Right for You?